Orange Health

 Occurrences of both false negatives and false positives are seen when measuring ESR.
 Also, since high ESR warrants further investigations to diagnose the underlying cause, it is essential to discuss your ESR results with a doctor for accurate diagnosis and treatment.

-Typically, a C-reactive protein (CRP) test is done alongside ESR for more insight.
+Typically, a CRP test is done alongside ESR for more insight.
 Other tests, such as imaging tests, may also be needed.

 The Significance of Monitoring ESR